 RUNOFF means precipitation, snowmelt, or irrigation that flows over the land, eventually making its way to a surface water (such as a stream, river or pond).
-[Amended 08-26-08 per Planning Board]

 SEDIMENT means eroded soil and rock material and plant debris, transported and deposited by RUNOFF.
-[Amended 08-26-08 per Planning Board]

 SETBACK LINE means the line that is the required minimum distance from the STREET RIGHT-OF-WAY line or any other LOT LINE that establishes the area within which the principal structure must be erected or placed.

 SITE means any plot or PARCEL of land or combination of contiguous LOTS or PARCELS of land.